 Motor vehicle trips are balanced between drivers traveling between city and regional destinations, who may seek to increase speeds to lower travel times, and users accessing adjacent land uses, which tend to be in single story or low-rise structures with off-street parking.
-This mix can create conflict between users of all modes, which should be addressed through access management, siting access points on lower-speed intersecting roads, and requiring connectivity between neighboring sites.
+This mix can create conflict between users of management, siting access points on lower-speed intersecting roads, and requiring connectivity between neighboring sites.
 Visibility for all users is a priority, and lighting on taller poles with a larger light cone will illuminate the wider roadway while pedestrian lighting provides safety and comfort for people using adjacent sidewalks and paths.
 Street trees and green infrastructure should be used appropriately to improve safety, functionality, and sustainability of thoroughfares.